News from the NAS-GRP: Remembering the Deepwater Horizon Oil Spill

 Louisiana Weekly Reports on BFA

 The Orlando, Florida businessman, owner of Barnes, Ferland & Associates, Inc., came to New Orleans about a year ago to help out with recovery efforts.
-Contracted by the U.S. Army Corps of Engineers to lend his firm’s expertise in environmental engineering, Barnes decided to duplicate a program he initiated in Florida years ago to engage unemployed and underemployed young people in creater brighter economic futures for themselves while protecting the community against environmental hazards.
+Contracted by the U.S. Army Corps of Engineers to lend his firm’s expertise in environmental engineering, Barnes decided to duplicate a program he initiated in Florida years ago to engage unemployed and underemployed young people in creating brighter economic futures for themselves while protecting the community against environmental hazards.

 Read more